Non-Functional Requirements Explained (With Real Examples)

 Scalability

-Scalability is the revisional aspect of a piece of software, a product, or a process.
+Scalability is a revisional aspect of a piece of software, product, or process.

 It refers to the ability of a product to scale (either up or down) to meet the usage demands imposed by its user base.
 Your team should consider scalability during the design phase of any product.
 If a product or system is well received, it should be ready to scale.
 An example could be that an ecommerce website should handle at least 15,000 users during peak hours in the holiday season without affecting performance.